deargle-classes/security-analytics-assignments/_labs/lab-job-market.md

 ### Format

 You may often need to basically copy-paste your resume into job applications.
 Having your resume in markdown format may help streamline that process.
+Considering writing  your resume in markdown, and posting it as a new page on your GitHub Pages website.

-Write your resume in markdown.
-Post it as a new page on your GitHub Pages website.
+**Deliverable: Submit a link to your resume.**

-**Deliverable: Submit a link to your website-hosted resume.**
+**Optional Deliverable: Make a markdown version of your resume.
+Submit a link to your website-hosted resume.**

 ## Job Search